Nausicaä (Nausicaä of the Valley of the Wind): Actors

 Nausicaä is voiced in Japanese by Sumi Shimamoto, who won the role after impressing Hayao Miyazaki with her performance of Clarisse in Lupin III: The Castle of Cagliostro.
 (Note: McCarthy (1999), page 57.)
 Patrick Drazen praised Shimamoto's acting in a scene where Nausicaä stops an insect from diving into an acidic pool by getting in its way.
 She is burned by the acid and she screams.
 Drazen described this scream as being one which "tears at the listener and raises the bar for cartoon voices".

 In Walt Disney Pictures' English dub of the movie, Nausicaä's voice was performed by Alison Lohman.
+Lohman beat out Natalie Portman for the role.
+Her performance was lauded by critics and audiences alike.

-For the 2019 kabuki play adaptation, Onoe Kikunosuke V portrayed her.
+For the 2019 kabuki play adaptation, Onoe Kikunosuke V portrayed Nausicaä.

 Reception

 In a chapter dealing with "Female masculinity and fantasy spaces", Nausicaä is described as being a "strong young female lead drawn strongly from the shoujo tradition", relating the story of a Takarazuka Revue playwright called Ogita who compares his work with Miyazaki's.
 For Ogita, it is most important that the heroines of Miyazaki are pure and asexual, to emphasise themes of purity and strength; who "takes charge" of her own life.
 Nausicaä has also been said to have a "brave and wholesome" mind, and as "one of the best examples of a truly 'empowered' female".
 Stig Høgset found the too-perfect portrayal of Nausicaä to be unrealistic.
 Susan J. Napier argues that as Nausicaä is the heroine of an epic, her competence, powers, and presentation as a messiah are not part of Nausicaä being an unrealistic character, but instead, she is real as a character inside the epic genre.
 In the beginning of the film, Nausicaä is presented as "a mix of precocity and fairy-tale innocence", her innocence coming not from naivety but from scientific wonder.
 Early in the story, she kills the warriors who killed her father, which Susan J. Napier described as "genuinely shocking", and Kaori Yoshida points to as evidence of Nausicaä representing "traditional masculinity rather than femininity".
 When she avenges her father's death, the scene is "ambivalent" in its message, suggesting both "a masculine rite-of-passage" and "a moral object lesson", which makes Nausicaä afraid of her own power.
 Nausicaä later "comes to regret her vengeance" and becomes a diplomat to prevent further wars between the different states.
 Although Nausicaä is a warrior, Nausicaä acts "reassuringly cute" such as taming Teto and calling things "pretty", which contrasts her with San of Princess Mononoke.
 Inaga Shimegi feels that Teto's taming is the first glimpse of Nausicaä's "supernatural ability of communication".
 Thomas Zoth regards Nausicaä as "Miyazaki's archetypal heroine" and notes shades of her in Ashitaka, San and Lady Eboshi of Princess Mononoke.